-Problem Solution Listing Avoid the need to distribute shared objects manually Use services 1-14, 21-28 Declare a dependency on a service Add a constructor argument with the type of the service you require 15-20
+Problem Solution Listing Avoiding the need to distribute shared objects manually Use services 1-14, 21-28 Declaring a dependency on a service Add a constructor argument with the type of the service you require 15-20

 I continue using the example project in this chapter that I have been working with since Chapter 11.
-To prepare for this chapter, I have removed most of the pipes from the data binding expressions in the table of products and also removed the select element that was used to choose how many products were displayed, as shown in Listing 19-1.
+To prepare for this chapter, I have replaced the contents of the template for the ProductTable component with the elements shown in Listing 19-1.

-■ Tip You can download the example project for this chapter-and for all the other chapters in this book-from https://github.com/Apress/pro-angular-6.
+■ Tip You can download the example project for this chapter-and for all the other chapters in this book-from https://github.com/Apress/pro-angular-9.
+See Chapter 1 for how to get help if you have problems running the examples.

 Listing 19-1.
-Removing the Pipe from the productTable.component.html File in the src/app Folder
+Replacing the Contents of the productTable.component.html File in the src/app Folder

-'''

-let odd = odd; let even = even" [class.bg-info]="odd"

-[class.bg-warning]="even">

-{{i + 1}}
+{i + 1}}

 {{item.name}}

 {{item.category}}

 {{item.price | currency:"USD":"symbol" }}

-<button class="btn btn-danger btn-sm" (click)="deleteProduct(item.id)">
+<button class="btn btn-danger btn-sm"

+(click)="deleteProduct(item.id)">

 Delete

 </button>

 '''